 Steel Grillage Foundation

 Steel Grillage foundation consists of steel joints or beams which are provided in single or double tiers.
 Its name defines its function and structure as it is made up of steel beams, structurally known as rolled steel joist.
 A minimum cover of 10 cm is kept on the outer sides of the external beams as well as above the upper flanges of the top tier.
 The depth of concrete should be at least 15 cm.
 After we level the base and pour the concrete, we should check that if the compaction is done properly and formed an impervious layer of a thickness not less than 15 cm.
 It shields steel joist from groundwater, which can lead to corrosion.
 Then we lay the first layer of beams over the concrete bed at a distance of 100mm to 300mm, with the help of pipe separators.
-Next, we pour concrete between and around the beams of first of the first tier.
-After that, we place the second tier of the beam at the right angle to the first tiers with the help of separator.
+Next, we pour concrete between and around the beams of the first tier.
+After that, we place the second tier of the beam at the right angle to the first tiers with the help of the separator.
 Then again, we pour concrete between and around the steel beams.
 By doing so, we connect the steel stanchions to the upper tier with the help of a base plate, side angles, and a gusset plate.
 These connecting elements are also embedded in the concrete to make the joint rigid.

 Timber Grillage Foundation

 Timber type foundation is provided for heavily loaded masonry walls of timber columns.
 This foundation is especially useful in waterlogged areas, where the bearing capacity of the soil is very low and where the loading on the soil is limited to 50-60 KN/m2.
 Timber planks and timber beams are used instead of steel joists. there is no concrete surrounded between the timber joints.
-However, the bottom concrete provided in steel grillage is replaced by timber platform constructed of timber planks.
+However, the bottom concrete provided in steel grillage is replaced by a timber platform constructed of timber planks.
 The excavation of the base is leveled.
 The bottom layer of timber planks of size 20-30cm, width 5-7.5cm thick is laid side by side without any gap between them.
 Over the top of this layer, a timber beam of the same section as that of the wooden post is placed at right angles.
 Then another layer of planks again is laid at right angles to the direction of beams.
 The upper layer of planks maybe 7.5-10 cm.
 Thick, extending over the full width of the wall base, over which masonry wall is constructed.

 Design of Grillage Foundation

 For the design of grillage foundation, it is required to calculate the loads and moments from the superstructure.
-From this, we have to determine the required the base area for a suitable allowable ground bearing pressure of the condition.
+From this, we have to determine the required base area for a suitable allowable ground bearing pressure of the condition.
 Dividing this area, we will find out the numbers and size of each grillage layer.
 Then, we have to design the layer so that it cantilevers from the edge of the layer above.
 It will determine the beam sizes required to resist the bending moments and shear forces.
 The grillage cannot be enclosed in concrete and the order, because then the composite action of the beam and concrete will be demoralized.
 The method of construction and loading should be compatible with the design necessities

 Installation of Grillage Foundation